dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/intermediate-results/binary-image-unit.md

 # BinaryImageUnit

-The `BinaryImageUnit` class represents a unit that contains a binary image.
+The `BinaryImageUnit` class extends the `IntermediateResultUnit` class and represents a binary image unit.

 ## Definition